osate/osate2/core/org.osate.help/html/plugins/ResourceBudgets.md

 > Note: The application system may have been defined as a nested set of components, each with a budget.
 As mentioned above the processor binding is inherited, i.e., both the parent and its children may have a processor binding value.
 In that case only the actual or budget MIPS of the children are totaled in order to avoid double counting of bound application component budgets.

 ###Memory Allocation Analysis###
-For each of the memory components with a RAM or ROM capacity, we sum up the RAM and ROM budgetds for all component bound to the memory and compare the result with the capacity.
+For each of the memory components with a RAM or ROM capacity or **Memory_Size**, we sum up actual memory demand expressed by **Data_Size**, **Code_Size**, **Heap_Size**, and **Stack_Size**, or the RAM and ROM budgets for all component bound to the memory and compare the result with the memory size, and RAM/ROM capacity.
+For comparison against RAM or ROM capacity we assume code resides in ROM and the others in RAM.

 > In addition the **SEI::RAMActual** and SEI::**ROMActual** properties are added up and compared to the budgets.
 These two properties have been provided such that users can reflect actual memory usage of individual components, e.g., as reported by a compiler for threads, data components, and ports within threads.
 > In case of nested application components with RAMActual or ROMActual property values, the actual value accounts for memory demands of that component only.
 In other words, contrary to the memory budget figures, the actual value does not represent a cumulative memory demand.